Unrealistic Project Requests & How To Handle Them

 3. Weed out a potentially bad client

-Sharing a little more insight in a friendly and positive tone (rather than sounding like a frustrated primadonna) is incredibly important to maintain your professionalism.
-A good photographer isn’t just good with cameras – they have to be good with people too.
+Sharing your knowledge with people in a friendly and positive tone can be incredibly helpful.
+A good photographer isn’t just good with cameras, they have to be good with people too.

-Simply share a quick statement telling them that their expectations are not inline with the time and cost that would be involved for the project.
-You don’t have to get too detailed with this either.
+Share your knowledge by politely telling them that their timeline and budget are not in line with the project deliverables.
+You don’t have to get too detailed about this either.
 In fact, this is when you give them an opportunity to get more detailed with you.

 Demonstrate Your Expertise

-After you tell someone that their project isn’t aligning with the time needed and potential costs, put the ball back in their court.
+After you tell someone that their project isn’t in line with the time needed and potential costs, put the ball back in their court.
 Ask them specific questions about their project and see how they respond.
-Asking questions and listening demonstrates your expertise – and believe it or not – their response will demonstrate a lot about them.
+Asking questions demonstrates your expertise – and believe it or not – their responses will demonstrate a lot about them.

-I always ask these questions in the initial stages of all my photography projects.
-I also copy and paste them into my templated response to the unrealistic requests.
-It’s a great way to shift the client’s thinking from “quickly finding a photographer” to helping them think more critically about what they actually need.
+I always ask these questions in the initial stages of all my photography projects and I will copy and paste them into my email responses.
+It’s a great way to shift the client’s thinking from “quickly finding a photographer” to thinking more critically about what they need.

 Weed Out A Potentially Bad Client

-Nothing may come from your templated response, but nothing comes from not responding too.
+Nothing may come from your professional, templated response.
+But, nothing comes from not responding either.
 You will weed out a potentially bad client either way.

-However, the whole point of having a professional, templated response ready is to speak up, educate and protect your boundaries as a photographer.
+However, the whole point of sending a professional (templated) response is to help educate and protect your boundaries as a photographer.
 We work in an industry that sometimes tries to take advantage of our talent.
 There’s more power in speaking up rather than going silent.
 Your response will be read by someone and you never know when someone may actually learn from it and change their approach when trying to hire a photographer.

 READ MORE ABOUT: FINDING THE RIGHT PHOTOGRAPHY CLIENTS